sotnir/NENAH-BIDS/dMRI/README.md

 Datadir is `/derivatives/dMRI/sub-$sID`

+### Before start

+Make sure your `.bashrc` file contains the paths to all the dependent packages.

+- For MRtrix3, add path according to the issue [here](https://github.com/yukaizou2015/NENAH-BIDS/issues/18#issuecomment-877311286).

+### Running scripts

-Run scripts in the following order:
+Scripts should be run in the following order:

 - preprocess.sh
 - response.sh